symfony-cmf/symfony-cmf-docs/cookbook/editions/cmf_sandbox.rst

 Getting the Sandbox Code
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The Symfony CMF Sandbox source code is available on github.
-To get it use:
+To install it, do:

 .. code-block:: bash

-    $ git clone git://github.com/symfony-cmf/cmf-sandbox.git
+    $ php composer.phar create-project symfony-cmf/sandbox cmf-sandbox ~1.1

 Move into the folder and copy the default configuration files: